 Church and state should be separate.
 The state owes to every church protection and full freedom in the pursuit of its spiritual ends.
 A free church in a free state is the Christian ideal.
 (Romans 13:14)

-Adopted by the Board of Directors March, 2011
+Adopted by the Board of Trustees March, 2011